isabellacmor/zdk-agenda/readme.md

 # Introduction

+#### This is a forked Polymer 1.0 version of zdk-agenda.
+This is still under development and may not be suitable for production.

+#### Please feel free to fork and contribute.

 zdk-agenda is a calendar/agenda web component, using Polymer, that present different views of a full-sized calendar: day, week, month, planning.

 # Usage